To get on the wait list or learn about other offerings, please click on the Contact Form

 These prenatal yoga classes are appropriate for ALL mothers-to-be.
 Whether you’ve been practicing yoga for years, or are just beginning, our prenatal yoga classes benefit both mother-to-be and her growing baby.
 Beginner to Advanced and all 3 trimesters of pregnancy.
 Liza Janda teaches Prenatal Yoga classes that inspire mothers-to-be to unite breath and movement.
 Prenatal Yoga classes begin with gentle stretches, and warm-ups, followed by Vinyasa flows and poses that:

-- Align both uterus and baby to help with labor and birth
+- Aligns uterus and baby in the pelvis to help with labor and birth

 - Helps you sleep better during pregnancy

-- Increase your endurance so you are physically and mentally ready for childbirth
+- Increases your endurance so you are physically and mentally ready for childbirth

-- Relieve back pain, the most common complaint during pregnancy
+- Relieves back pain, the most common complaint during pregnancy

-- Strengthen and stretch all the muscles in the pregnant woman’s body
+- Strengthens and stretches all the muscles in the pregnant woman’s body

-- Make mothers-to-be feel good in their bodies
+- Makes mothers-to-be feel good in their bodies

-- Increase length of breaths stimulating the production of endorphins
+- Increases the length of breaths stimulating the production of endorphins

 - Stimulates the parasympathetic nervous system

 The benefits of prenatal yoga are many, but you will simply feel better and stronger as you continue to practice prenatal yoga during your pregnancy.
 Liza encourages her prenatal yoga students to stay healthy and low risk.
 At the end of every prenatal yoga class, Liza shares her “Birth Wisdom” to help educate, inspire, and encourage mothers-to-be to have confidence in their ability to grow and birth their babies.You will work hard during prenatal yoga, but then you get to relax and nurture yourself and take those precious moments to bond with your growing baby.
-Click here to see the class schedule with Yoga Janda at Babies in Bloom
+Check out Yoga Janda – on Yelp